Healthy Homes Assessment Horokiwi

 Insulation Horokiwi

-Ceiling and underfloor insulation is required to all rental houses since July 1, 2019.
-Property managers and landlords have to ensure that the insulation meets standards that are in line with the latest quality.
-In some cases, existing ceiling insulation or insulation in the subfloor space might need to be topped up or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental homes since 1 July 2019.
+Property managers and landlords are required to make sure the insulation meets standards that are in line with the latest standard.
+In some cases, existing ceiling insulation or insulation in the subfloor space may require to be added or replaced.

-A house that is well-insulated can help control condensation, and decrease the risk of mould and damp, and will also make more easy to the home to keep warmth.
+A well-insulated property can reduce condensation and reduce the chances of dampness and mould, and it will make much easier to the household to keep heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation resists heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation resists heat flow.
+The more high the R-value, more effective the insulation.

 Learn more about the Healthy Homes insulation standard.